cerpus/edlib-docker-example/README.md

    **Note for WSL users**: you must edit the hosts file belonging to Windows, not WSL.

-   (This is not necessary when using real host names.)
+   (This step is not necessary when using real host names.)

 3. Bring up the services.